 For years before settling in WNC, Emily worked as a mule packer out west, and spent hours in the saddle noting which flowers were blooming on the trail as a means of passing time.
 This love and dedication to flowers has only deepened, and in 2021 Good Fight Flowers was born.

 We are a small farm with a big heart and big ideas.
-We are thrilled to offer cut flower starts, edible perennials, and a large variety of cut flower stems in the spring and summer months.
+We are thrilled to offer cut flower starts, dahlia tubers and a large variety of cut flower stems in the spring and summer months.

 THE GOOD FIGHT